Safe Solo Travel in Sikkim: Tips, Itinerary & Why It’s Perfect for First-Time Solo Travellers

 What are the major pointers you need to know?

-If you are wondering about the language, the people, the food and where to go, let me give you a brief idea about Sikkim.
+If you are wondering about the language, the people, the food and where to go, let me give you a brief idea about Sikkim and the culture of Sikkim.

 Gangtok in itself is a food hub.
 A perfect amalgam of the old and the new, the capital of Sikkim is the most happening place in Sikkim.
 Almost always abuzz with activities and bathed in colourful lights, Gangtok will engage you in a mesmerising tete-a-tete.